gamendegamer321/Lethal-Admin/README.md

 ### Require steam

 When having require steam enabled, players with their steam id set to 0 will not be allowed to join.
-Instead they will be kicked immediately after loading in.
+Instead, they will be kicked immediately after loading in.

 ### New ban system